MicrosoftDocs/Viva/Viva/viva-compliance.md

 ## Data residency
 Data residency refers to the geographic location where data is stored at rest.
 Many customers, particularly in the public sector and regulated industries, have distinct requirements around protecting personal or sensitive information.
 In addition, in certain countries, customers are expected to comply with laws and regulations that explicitly govern data storage location.

-For information about data residency for Viva apps, see [Microsoft Viva Privacy](/Viva/viva-privacy)
+For information about data residency for Viva apps, see [Microsoft Viva Privacy](/Viva/viva-privacy).

 ## Microsoft Purview
 [Microsoft Purview](/purview/purview) is a family of data governance, risk, and compliance solutions that can help your organization govern, protect, and manage your entire data estate.

+Currently, certain features in Viva Engage, Viva Connections, and Viva Topics are supported by Microsoft Purview.

-Currently, Viva Engage is supported by Microsoft Purview features through Yammer, including [eDiscovery](/yammer/manage-security-and-compliance/overview-of-ediscovery) and [Data Retention](/microsoft-365/compliance/retention-policies-yammer).
+Viva Engage is supported by Microsoft Purview features through Yammer, including [eDiscovery](/yammer/manage-security-and-compliance/overview-of-ediscovery) and [Data Retention](/microsoft-365/compliance/retention-policies-yammer).
 Sensitivity Labels and Data Loss Prevention are not supported.
 Native Mode is required to take advantage of eDiscovery and the Microsoft Purview compliance portal.
 This functionality is unavailable for networks in non-Native mode.
 For more information, see [Overview of Native Mode](/yammer/configure-your-yammer-network/overview-native-mode).

 Viva Connections and Viva Topics inherit eDiscovery and [Data Retention](/microsoft-365/compliance/retention-policies-sharepoint?view=o365-worldwide) support from [SharePoint Online](/SharePoint/compliant-environment) for files involved in each service.